25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 As such, retailers need to accurately forecast sales demand for a particular SKU at each sales location.

-To avoid costly consequences of poorly distributed inventory, retailers employ a variety of allocation methods.
+To avoid the costly consequences of poorly distributed inventory, retailers employ a variety of allocation methods.

 “Initial allocation” definition